Crypto-Stock-Exchange/Demo/README.md

 ## 💰 Monthly licensing cost: ~€37,000

-We consulted directly with the GFSC (Grand Comoros Financial Services Commission) to ensure everything is in order.
+We consulted directly with the GFSC (Global Financial Services Consultants) to ensure everything is in order.

 ## 🐞 Feedback & Issues
 Have feedback, questions, or encountered a bug?